FWKMultiverse/FWK-Multiverse/README.md

 **Level:** Advanced R&D / Cutting-Edge
 **Tech Stack:** Python, PPO-RL, LLMs, LoRA Quantization, GNN, RAG, Multi-Agent Systems

-**Overview (High-Level):**
-An AI swarm for end-to-end game development across Roblox, Godot, Unity, and Unreal.
-The system can:
+A **swarm of AI agents for end-to-end game development** across Roblox, Godot, Unity, and Unreal.

+**System Capabilities:**
-- Generate game ideas
+- Generate and evaluate game ideas
-- Write and evaluate code
+- Write, debug, and auto-refactor code
-- Fix bugs & auto-refactor
-- Generate tests & documentation
+- Generate tests and documentation automatically

-**Agents & Models (Summary):**
+- Multi-agent collaboration using RAG and knowledge graph memory

+**Key Agents:**
-- Code Generator, Critic, Refinement, Evaluator
+- Core: Code Generator, Critic, Refinement, Evaluator
-- Test & Documentation Agents
-- Game Designer Agent
+- Support: Test Generation, Documentation, Auto-Refactoring, Game Designer
-- Foundation LLM (CodeGen 2B) with 4-bit quantization
+- Foundation LLM: CodeGen 2B with 4-bit quantization
-- Knowledge Graph memory (GNN) + Retrieval-Augmented Generation
+- Knowledge Graph (GNN) + Retrieval-Augmented Generation

-**Future Expansion:**
+**Future Plans:**
+- Partial code and assets may be released for free
-- Could extend to asset generation (images, 3D models)
+- Expansion to multi-modal AI (images, 3D models)
-- Support additional languages & engines
+- Support more languages and engines
-- Further multi-modal or collaborative AI enhancements

-> ⚠️ High-level summary only; **no files or source code are included**.
+> ⚠️ High-level summary only; **no source code is provided**.

 ---

-### ⚡ Key Points
+## ⚡ Why Explore These Projects?

-- Focus on **learning and exploration**, not deployment steps
+- Designed for **learning and experimentation**, not deployment
-- Modular, robust systems for AI experimentation
-- Projects illustrate multi-agent systems, RL, LLMs, GNNs, and RAG in action
+- Demonstrates **multi-agent systems, reinforcement learning, LLMs, GNNs, and RAG in action**
-- All work is **original, created from scratch, and no code is published**
+- Original works created from scratch by a 16-year-old AI enthusiast
+- **Exciting, futuristic AI applications** in finance and game development
+- Some components **may be released for free** in the future

+> 🌟 Stay tuned for updates — these projects are evolving rapidly and will eventually include partial open access for the community!

+---

+### 🔖 Suggested Tags for GitHub Visibility

+`AI` `Machine-Learning` `Deep-Learning` `Reinforcement-Learning` `Multi-Agent` `Trading` `Finance` `Numerai` `Game-Development` `Python` `Transformers` `GNN` `LLM` `RAG`

+Adding these tags in your repository settings will help **increase discoverability worldwide**.

+---

-> 🔗 Exploring AI, trading, and game development at 16 — always learning and experimenting.
+> 🌐 Follow along as I explore AI, automated trading, and intelligent game systems — always learning, always experimenting!